 Curried dough balls are ideal for when the carb-craving hits.
 Made with the famous 2-ingredient dough, baked in the oven and filled with spicy curry, they have all the taste and texture of South African Vetkoek, but none of the deep-fried side effects (like a guilt-trip).
-Perhaps I should have called these Instant Healthy Vetkoek!

 Curried Dough Balls

 I got the inspiration for these curried dough balls from this recipe for chilli stuffed dough balls by DontGoBaconMyHeart.
 I was experimenting with the 2-ingredient dough and I wondered how it would turn out if I made a similar recipe, using curried mince.
-To my absolute amazement, they turned out looking and tasting just like mini vetkoek, but with sooooooo much less effort.
+To my absolute amazement, they turned out looking and tasting just like mini vetkoek, but with so much less effort.

 What is 2-ingredient dough?

-For those of you who don’t know, the 2-ingredient dough is a miracle-mixture of just 2 ingredients.
-You just mix equal quantities of plain flour and Greek yoghurt together.
+For those of you who don't know, the 2-ingredient dough is a miracle mixture of just 2 ingredients.
+You mix equal quantities of plain flour and Greek yoghurt together.
 You might need a little extra flour if it is too sticky.
 The ingredients are mixed together until the dough forms a soft pliable ball.
-You can use it for a pizza base, which I think, was the original intention, but there is so much more you can do with it.
+You can use it for a pizza base, which I think was the original intention, but there is so much more you can do with it.
 I made these Ham and Cheese Pinwheels which turned out so well.
-And it’s perfect for making sweet treats too like these South African koeksisters.
+And it's perfect for making sweet treats too like these South African koeksisters.

 There is no yeast in this dough, so you don’t have to wait for it to rise – bonus – instant dough – literally in a couple of minutes.